 These are but outlines and thinking points as I work to compile a modern-day work about mobile radio installations and operation, mostly, seemingly about HF (at or below 50MHz) but absolutely worthwhile implementing at and above 50 MHz.

+I believe in expert reference points and experiencing them.
 The links below are more or less as indicated - several vehicle manufacturer's guides to their electrical systems, electrical system options, primary and secondary power take-off points.
 Not fully covered, and I'm researching and will document appropriately, are the nuances of some very 'smart' and tricky vehicle electrical system components and functions that you MUST know about in modern vehicles.
 As of this date I consider 'modern' as most any vehicle built after 2000 - when more and more computer systems, diagnostics and vehicle use data were mandated.

-*** What happens with RF voltages and currents if not properly contained, terminated, matched, efficiently directed to a radiator and balanced with a decent counterpoise is anyone's guess.
+What happens with RF voltages and currents if not properly contained, terminated, matched, efficiently directed to a radiator and balanced with a decent counterpoise is anyone's guess.
 We can't always measure it, certainly cannot see it, but we can understand basic circuits, comprehend stray energy/radiation, and certainly take advantage of what we do know about the science and proven practices to do things right/better - the point is maximum RF in and out of the antenna, minimum noise/interference.
-Tough to accomplish with most plastic cars today, but we can try to work around the compromises.
+Tough to accomplish with most 'plastic' cars today, but we can try to work around the compromises.

 On with the sharing of information...

 Due to the varied use of different vehicle models in public safety applications, the Big Three U.S. auto manufacturers have produced significant resources for mobile installations.
-They designed the vehicles and systems, they certainly ought to know how they work and where they intend auxillary devices to obtain power.
+They designed the vehicles and systems, they certainly ought to know how they work and where they intend auxiliary devices to obtain power.
 Similarly the Society of Automotive Engineers published vehicle electrical system guidelines.

 I augment these with some generic information breaking down the vehicle power system into discrete sections, and go from there.
 There is one author/site and a related article in QST about mobile power I am hesitant to share until I can 'qualify' some of the material from a lot of yadda/verbiage to what some of it really means, or not, because the information presented never once acknowledges the vehicle manufacturers specifics.